Rainham Mark Grammar School: School information

-RMGS is a secondary school.
+RMGS is a selective secondary school.
 It has over 1400 pupils aged 11–16 and over 300 aged 16–18 taking A levels.
 It aims to be a friendly, caring and stimulating community which motivates young people to enjoy learning, participate enthusiastically in wider activities and make the most of their abilities.

 History

 The school was formerly known as Gillingham Technical High School, and was located in Green Street, Gillingham.

 It moved to its current site in Pump Lane in January 1967 when the Green Street site was deemed unfit for purpose.

-Its longest-serving headteacher was Dr Robin Keen, who was employed from 1964 until 1997.
+Its longest-serving headteacher was Robin Keen, who was employed from 1964 until 1997.
 The headteacher from 1999 to 2018 was Simon Decker.

 It was originally a boys-only school, until 1972 when the first co-educational year was introduced.
 The school was at that time already at its current Pump Lane location.

 Following reorganisation of education in the authority and the school was renamed Rainham Mark Grammar School.

 On 2 December 2009, A. C. Grayling visited the school, gave a speech and was interviewed by a R.E teacher.

 In October 2011, a new £1.65 million sports hall was completed by the Gallagher Group.

-In July 2018, RMGS Headteacher Simon Decker announced he was leaving his post as head after 19 years and would be replaced by Alan Moore, but would remain as head of Rainham Mark Education Trust.
+In July 2018, RMGS headteacher Simon Decker announced he was leaving his post as head after 19 years and would be replaced by Alan Moore, but would remain as head of Rainham Mark Education Trust.

+In September 2021, Alan Moore was succeeded by Lisa Barker as the headteacher of Rainham Mark Grammar School.

+In January 2022, chief executive Simon Decker announced his retirement from Rainham Mark Education Trust and was succeeded by Natasha Hurturdo.

+In March 2023, it was announced by chief executive officer Natasha Hurturdo that Barker would be leaving her post as headteacher of Rainham Mark Grammar School and that Emma Horstrup would be taking on the role as acting headteacher until the appointment of a new headteacher.
+Agnes Hart was appointed as the new Headteacher from 31 August 2023.